 macOS Upgrade Information

-While on-campus technical support is limited during COVID-19, we do NOT recommend upgrading Operating Systems until we have resumed normal in-person support operations.
+While on-campus technical support is limited during COVID-19, we recommend ensuring you have a back up of your data, whether via CrashPlan or OneDrive before attempting to upgrading an Operating System on your own.
 Thank you for your understanding.

 Drexel IT supports macOS Upgrades through Self Service for macOS.
 Once a device meets all of the pre-requisites for an Operating System upgrade, the upgrade will be available to you for installation in the Self Service for macOS application.
 No IT assistance should be required with performing the upgrade, unless there is an issue installing any of the pre-requisites.

 Instructions for upgrading are available in our RemedyForce Knowledge Base.
 A current Drexel University Username and Password is required for access.
 Refer to the links below, under the "Upgrade Instructions" section.